 We plan a balance between children having time and space to engage in their own child-initiated activities and those which are planned by adults.
 During children's play, the adults in class interact when appropriate to stretch and challenge them further.
-Opportunities to develop and extend their vocabulary are interwoven throughout the day.

 In planning and guiding children's activities, we reflect as practitioners on the different ways that children learn and build these into our practice.
-We create a stimulating learning environment and provide children with opportunities to learn both indoors and outdoors throughout the day.
+We create a stimulating learning environment to encourage children to free-flow inside and outdoors.